urwid/urwid/docs/tutorial/index.rst

            next example)
     6. Background color for 88 and 256-color modes (optional)

-* The palette is passed to :class:`urwid.main_loop.MainLoop` to make it available to our program
+* The palette is passed to :class:`MainLoop` to make it available to our program

-* A :class:`~urwid.widget.Text` widget is created containing the string " Hello World " with attribute *banner*.
+* A :class:`Text` widget is created containing the string " Hello World " with attribute *banner*.
 The attributes of text in a Text widget is set by using a ``(attribute, text)`` tuple instead of a simple text string.
   Text attributes will flow with the text, and multiple attributes may be specified by combining tuples into a list.

-* An :class:`~urwid.decoration.AttrMap` widget is created to wrap the text widget with attribute "streak". :class:`~urwid.decoration.AttrMap` widgets allow you to map any attribute to any other attribute, but by default they will set the attribute of everything that does not already have an attribute.
+* An :class:`AttrMap` widget is created to wrap the text widget with attribute "streak". :class:`AttrMap` widgets allow you to map any attribute to any other attribute, but by default they will set the attribute of everything that does not already have an attribute.
   In this case the text has an attribute, so only the areas around the text used for alignment will be have the new attribute.

-* A second :class:`~urwid.decoration.AttrMap` widget is created to wrap the filler widget with attribute "bg".
+* A second :class:`AttrMap` widget is created to wrap the filler widget with attribute "bg".

 When this program is run you can now clearly see the separation of the text,